keithrsialana/blue-pipes/README.md

 4. Set up `.env` environment variable `MONGODB_URI` with your MongoDB connection string (I used MongoDB Atlas)

 ## Usage Instructions
+- You can use the deployed application [here](https://blue-pipes.onrender.com/)
 1. Start the application:
     - Run `npm start` to start the server
 2. Access the application:
     - Open a web browser and navigate to `http://localhost:3001`

 ## Technologies Used
 - Programming Language: JavaScript (Node.js), Typescript